osg-htc/collaboration-support/docs/index.md

 To explore the full range of services, visit our services page or reach out to <collab-support@osg-htc.org>.

-### Obtain accounts on OSG's Collab Access Point.

-A PI can visit the accounting portal (https://ci-connect.net) sign-up using CI Logon credentials, create a project and add users.
-A consultation with someone from Collaboration Support is required.
-A walk through through the process is linked [here](misc/onboard.md).

 ## Getting Started with Your Project
 Principal Investigators (PIs) can easily create and manage projects through the [Accounting Portal](https://ci-connect.net).
 When a PI signs up with their [CI-Logon](https://www.cilogon.org/) credentials, they can: